Come on, grab yourself a tea to settle into the British mood and prepare to enjoy the following…

 Make sure you buy one when you do arrive.

-The fastet way around is the Hop On Hop Off bus.
-This is a good investments if you are only here for 3 days!
+The fastest way around is the Hop On Hop Off bus.
+This is a good investment if you are only here for 3 days!

 4. Join a Free Walking tour